Clashing views on psychological issues

 Summary

-This argument also starts with the two opposing rationale regarding the issue of homosexuality in homo-sapiens, the part of the evidence comes from Simon LevVay’s (a neurologist) article that immediately raised controversies by presenting evidence that there is a brain region known as anterior hypothalamus which actually governs sexual behavior has the structural form that resembles with that of women.
+This argument also starts with the two opposing rationales regarding the issue of homosexuality in homo-sapiens; part of the evidence comes from Simon LevVay’s (a neurologist) article that immediately raised controversies by presenting evidence that there is a brain region known as the anterior hypothalamus which actually governs sexual behavior has the structural form that resembles with that of women.

 Rationale

 The argument is based on the anatomical difference of this form in homosexual and heterosexual men.
-The difference in the part of that particular part of the brain that controls our sexual urges interprets a major difference in the making of brains of the homosexuals.
-It indicates the natural presence of homosexuality despite of cultural and geographical indications.
-Dennis Landis a neurologist says “If it’s true, the implications are amazing, it would begin to suggest why male homosexuality is present in most human populations, despite cultural constrains.
-It suggests it’s a biological phenomen.”
+The difference in the part of that particular part of the brain that controls our sexual urges interprets a major difference in the making of the brains of homosexuals.
+It indicates the natural presence of homosexuality despite cultural and geographical indications.
+Dennis Landis, a neurologist, says, “If it’s true, the implications are amazing; it would begin to suggest why male homosexuality is present in most human populations, despite cultural constraints.
+It suggests it’s a biological phenomenon.”

 An American obsession: Science, medicine, and Homosexuality in Modern Society